Padilla v. Kentucky: Background

 José Padilla was born in Honduras in 1950.
 He later emigrated to the United States and became a lawful permanent resident.
 Padilla served in the US military during the Vietnam War and received an honorable discharge.
 As of 2010, Padilla had been a lawful resident in the United States for more than 40 years.

 In 2001, Padilla was working as a commercial truck driver when he was arrested in Kentucky for transporting marijuana.
 His defense attorney told him that he "did not have to worry" about the conviction affecting his immigration status, so he pleaded guilty pursuant to a plea bargain.
 However, this advice was incorrect, as Padilla's deportation was virtually automatic.
 In 2004, Padilla filed a pro se motion for post-conviction relief, alleging that he had been given bad advice by his attorney.

 The Sixth Amendment, as interpreted by the Court in Gideon v.
 Wainwright, guarantees criminal defendants legal counsel.
 Strickland v.
 Washington, a subsequent decision, further requires that defendants receive effective counsel.
-If defendants receive ineffective assistance of counsel, they may be able to get their convictions overturned.

-Traditionally, defense attorneys were required to advise their clients only of the direct consequences of convictions: the sentence likely to result from a plea bargain, the maximum sentence one might face at trial, and the risk of conviction at trial.
-The Sixth Amendment does not require attorneys to tell their clients about any collateral consequences: civil penalties such as loss of professional licenses, loss of government benefits, and loss of voting rights.
-Before Padilla, deportation was considered a collateral consequence, and thus not a consequence about which attorneys had to provide legal advice.

-Padilla argued that the bad advice he had been given was ineffective assistance and therefore his conviction breached the Sixth Amendment.
+Padilla argued that the bad advice he had been given was ineffective assistance of counsel, and that he would have gone to trial if his attorney had advised him of the immigration consequences of his plea agreement.
 Padilla won his case in the Kentucky Appellate Court, but the Commonwealth requested the Kentucky Supreme Court hear the case on discretionary review.
-That court applied a harsh version of the collateral consequences rule, reasoning that whether Padilla’s attorney failed to advise him or affirmatively misadvised him before his plea made no difference.
-The court held that even affirmative misadvice about deportation provided no grounds for relief under Strickland.
+According to the state supreme court, "collateral consequences are outside the scope of the representation required by the Sixth Amendment", and even affirmative misadvice about deportation provides no grounds for relief under Strickland.

 As the Supreme Court agreed to hear it, the case posed two questions: (1) whether the mandatory deportation that results from a guilty plea to trafficking in marijuana is a "collateral consequence" and counsel is thereby relieved of an affirmative duty to advise his client about it in accordance with the guarantees of the Sixth Amendment; and, (2) assuming deportation is a "collateral consequence", whether counsel's gross misadvice about deportation constitutes a ground for setting aside a guilty plea that is induced by that advice.
 Ultimately, the Court re-framed the case in a way that made the collateral consequences doctrine irrelevant.